naoshibaikyu/cyborgresistance/halloween.md

 OniSilver: Mmhmm.
 That I've also gathered from my observation.

 UlalaMolly Annoyed: These walls... the material they're made of.
-It may LOOK the part of an old stone castle, but it's actually made of much cheaper and more "modern" materials!
+It may *look* the part of an old stone castle, but it's actually made of much cheaper and more "modern" materials!

 UlalaMolly Annoyed: And the robots we've been battling...
 Astro Zombieg, Ragger, Cyorown, Batton M48, Gilliam Knight...
 I know these models!
 These robots were created for an old amusement park's haunted house!